Radio New Zealand: RNZ National

 RNZ National, formerly National Radio, is RNZ's independent news and current affairs platform, and offers both its own on-air and online services and those from third party services.
 It includes the news and current affairs programmes Morning Report (which began on 1 April 1975), Midday Report, and Checkpoint, as well as having news bulletins every hour.
 Its news service has specialist correspondents, overseas correspondents, reporters, and a network of regional reporters.
 Magazine programmes include a broad range of contributors, interviews, music pieces, and dramas, with reports and regular features in English and Māori.
 The network provides coverage of business, science, politics, philosophy, religion, rural affairs, sports, and other topics.

-RNZ National broadcasts on AM and FM via mono terrestrial transmitters based around New Zealand and the Optus satellite.
+RNZ National broadcasts on AM and FM via mono terrestrial transmitters based around New Zealand and the Koreasat 6 satellite.
 It is also available on Sky Digital TV channel 421, Freeview satellite channel 50, and is available in stereo on the terrestrial Freeview HD service.

 RNZ Concert

 RNZ Concert is an FM radio network broadcasting classical and jazz music, as well as world music, specialist programmes, and regular news updates.
 Founded in 1975 as the Concert Programme, the network was renamed Concert FM in the mid-1990s, and assumed its current name in 2007 as part of a wider name change within Radio New Zealand to associate Concert FM with the RNZ brand.
 RNZ Concert was refreshed in February 2018, with several new programmes and presenters, and a renewed focus on live music and storytelling on New Zealand's music and arts communities.

-The station broadcasts in FM stereo via terrestrial transmitters located around New Zealand, as well as from the Optus satellite.
+The station broadcasts in FM stereo via terrestrial transmitters located around New Zealand, as well as from the Koreasat 6 satellite.
 It is also available on Sky Digital TV channel 422, and on Freeview's satellite and terrestrial services on channel 51.

 AM Network

-The AM Network is a network of radio transmitters operated by RNZ, which broadcast all sittings of the New Zealand Parliament through a contract with the Clerk of the House of Representatives.
+The AM Network is a network of radio transmitters operated by RNZ, which broadcast all sittings of the New Zealand Parliament through a contract with the clerk of the House of Representatives.
 Sitting hours are seasonal, and may be extended due to certain circumstances, but are generally 14:00 to 18:00 Tuesday and Wednesday, 14:00 to 17:00 Thursday, and 19:00 to 22:00 Tuesday and Wednesday.
 AM Network Parliamentary coverage is also streamed online, with podcasts and transcripts available.

 The House is broadcast on RNZ on the House sitting days at 6:55 pm and Sunday at 7:30 am and 10:45 pm.
 It looks at legislation, issues, and insights from Parliament.

 To help fund the operation of the station, RNZ has leased the remaining hours to Christian broadcaster Rhema Media since 1997, which uses the frequencies to broadcast the low-budget easy listening Star network.
 The transmitters were previously used by the Concert Programme before it moved to FM broadcasting.